 With help from Leland Brown of the North American Non-Lead Partnership, I embarked upon a grade-school style science experiment.
 We would test a range of shotgun ammunition and evaluate it for efficacy on two criteria: pattern density and penetration.
 Then, we would take our findings to the field where we could see if our expectations for terminal performance carried any weight.

 As with any endeavor involving a shotgun, the first thing to do is Pattern Test.
-Pattern testing gives the shooter critical information about what’s happening down range when the trigger is pulled.
-The act of firing a shotgun is such a variable equation, that between the gun, the choke, the charge and the payload it’s practically impossible to solve in one's own head.
+Pattern testing gives the shooter critical information about what’s happening downrange when the trigger is pulled.
+The act of firing a shotgun is such a variable equation, that between the gun, the choke, the charge, and the payload, it’s practically impossible to solve in one's own head.
 Even the shotgun master Robert Churchill said to “dismiss all ideas of calculated allowances.”
 Every change of variable; shotgun, choke load, etc. changes performance.
-So really all a hunter can do choose a weapon, ammo and head to the range.
+All a hunter can do choose a weapon and some ammo, then head to the range.

 Interpreting results can be a challenge - particularly because of the number of variables we have to consider: Overall pellet count, hit percentage, and then overall impression of the pattern are all part of the equation.
 Common sense dictates that the more pellets that hit within the 30” circle the more likely we are to get a good hit into the vitals of a bird.

-On a whole there are several ammunition types that do well, putting over 100 shot within the pattern area, as well as keeping efficiency of shot close to 60% at 40 yards.
-Top of the line for those metrics is Federals Black cloud TSS, putting over 200 pellets into the target area, with a hit percentage of 73.89%.
+There are several ammunition types that do well.
+By doing well, I mean putting over 100 shot within the pattern area, as well as keeping the efficiency of shot close to 60% at 40 yards.
+Top of the line for those metrics is Federal's Black Cloud TSS, putting over 200 pellets into the target area, with a hit percentage of 73.89%.
 It should be noted that a majority of those pellets are #9’s.
 Examining the penetration test in gel those do a good job of penetrating, but there may be issues with damage in a larger bird.
-Kent Fasteel 2.0 surprised us with high performance, putting over 100 pellets on average into the target area, and with a 61.71% hit percentage it was fairly efficient at putting pellets on target.
+Kent Fasteel 2.0 surprised us with high performance, putting over 100 pellets on average into the target area, and with a 61.71% hit percentage, it was fairly efficient at putting pellets on target.
 Looking at the distribution of the patterns, they were also well balanced, not leaving large gaps.
 Federal Black Cloud had a decent hit percentage at 68.8%, but the low pellet count in the target area raises some questions about how effective it will be in the field.
 Visually inspecting the pattern, we decided to cut it from the gel testing, in part due to the poor pattern, but also because there were black cloud pellets in the Black Cloud TSS load that we could look at the wound pattern in the gels.

 The Hevi-shot loads were slightly confusing.
-Their hit percentage didn’t get out of the 50’s for all the loads, yet on a whole they put a good pellet counts on target.
+Their hit percentage didn’t get out of the 50s for all the loads, yet on a whole, they put good pellet counts on target.
 Inspecting the shot during the average pellet count for shell showed that the bismuth and tungsten shot tended to be odd shapes, which may contribute to erratic flight through the air.
 That may influence pattern shape, pushing pellets to the outside of the pattern.

 With this data, it only made sense that we should head to the field to fill in the rest of the puzzle.
 Now to properly evaluate terminal performance on game, we would need to conduct hundreds of tests.
 Since that was not in the cards, we would have to settle for snippets of data and make inferences from what we gathered.
 Considering these constraints, we chose to focus our efforts on the shells that performed the best on paper, so we went into the field with Federal’s Black Cloud TSS #3/9 and Kent’s Fasteel 2.0 #2’s.